denisepen/denisepen.github.io/_posts/2018-07-16-rails_project_chez_denise.markdown

 ![](https://i.imgur.com/qs6tJLy.png)

-I have five differnt models: User, Trip, Order, Meal, and Review.
+I have five different models: User, Trip, Order, Meal, and Review.

 The reason I chose this as my project is because I wanted to build something that can actually be used in the real world, as well as something that I can continue to work on and update over time as my skillset grows.

-A User has many trips(to the restaurant) and also has many reviews.
-A trip belongs to a user, has many orders and has many meals through orders.
-The Order model creates the join between the meal and the trip and also has an order date.
-A meal has many orders and has many trips through meals.
+A User has many Trips(to the restaurant) and also has many Reviews.
+A Trip belongs to a user, has many Orders and has many Meals through Orders.
+The Order model creates the join between the Meal and the Trip and also has an Order date.
+A Meal has many Orders and has many Trips through Orders.

 When I initially built this I only had 3 models, User, Order, and Meals.
 However, I quickly realized that in order to keep track of every visit a User makes to the restaurant I would need another model, a Trip model.
 This allows me to group the number of Meals ordered on each Trip a User makes to the restaurant.
 So, in case a User makes three Trips to the restaurant in a day, I can aggregate the Meals ordered for each Trip.
 I can keep track of every single visit, every order placed, and every Meal per Trip.